joinpursuit/8-0-technical-curriculum/03-react/react-state-objects/readme.md

 ## Passed by reference

 Unlike strings, numbers and booleans, arrays are passed by reference.
-That means that when you set an array to a value, it is stored in a specific place in menu.
-If you try to assign the array to a new variable, it will still point to the original array.
+That means that when you set an array to a value, it is stored in a specific place in memory.
+If you try to assign the array to a new variable, it will still point to the original array in the same location in memory.

 Let's look at an example: